beyonderVN/Tasty/README.md

 # Project 3 - *Twitter Client*

-**Name of your app** is an android app that allows a user to view his Twitter timeline and post a new tweet.
+**Name of your app** is an android app that allows a userModel to view his Twitter timeline and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: **36** hours spent in total